iangitonga/gten/README.md

 # gten
-**gten** is a minimal library to run transformer neural network inference on CPU.
+**gten** is a minimal library to run transformer neural network FP16 inference on CPU.
 It is implemented entirely in C++ and does not require any external dependencies.
-It contains modules that can be combined to create and run transformers as fast as PyTorch on CPUs and supports inference in FP16(default), FP32 and Qint8(weights-only).**gten's** development is inspired by PyTorch and [ggml](https://github.com/ggerganov/ggml).

 ## Install and Run GPT-2 using gten.